-- (a) the Board of Directors, which plays a policy-making role and evaluates the adequacy of the Internal Control and Risk Management System and identifies within it: - (i) the Chief Executive Officer responsible as the main person responsible for the management of the company for the establishment and maintenance of an effective Internal Control and Risk Management System; as well as - (ii) the Control and Risk and Transactions with Related Parties Committee, established by the Board of Directors internally, also with the duty of supporting, with adequate preliminary investigation activities, the assessments and decisions of the Board relating to the Internal Control and Risk Management System, as well as those relating to the approval of periodic financial and non-financial reports; - (b) the Head of the Internal Audit function, responsible for verifying that the Internal Control and Risk Management System is functioning and adequate and consistent with the SCIGR Guidelines defined by the Board of Directors; - (c) the other roles and company functions involved in controls, in relation to the size, complexity and risk profile of the company (the Supervisory Body set up and operating pursuant to Italian Legislative Decree no. 231/2001, the Financial Reporting Manager and all personnel such as, for example, those involved occupational health and safety and environmental matters); - (d) the Board of Statutory Auditors, which supervises: (i) compliance and effectiveness of the Internal Control and Risk Management System, as well as of the Company's administrative and accounting system; (ii) the adequacy of the organisational structure; (iii) compliance with the laws and the Articles of Association as well as compliance with the principles of correct administration in the performance of corporate activities; as well as (iv) the methods for concretely implementing the corporate governance rules laid out in the Corporate Governance Code; - (e) the Directors and the control bodies of the Issuer's Subsidiaries, when present.
+- (a) the Board of Directors, which plays a policy-making role and evaluates the adequacy of the Internal Control and Risk Management System and identifies within it: - (i) the Chief Executive Officer responsible as the main person responsible for the management of the company for the establishment and maintenance of an effective Internal Control and Risk Management System; as well as - (ii) the Control and Risk and Transactions with Related Parties Committee, established by the Board of Directors internally, also with the duty of supporting, with adequate preliminary investigation activities, the assessments and decisions of the Board relating to the Internal Control and Risk Management System, as well as those relating to the approval of periodic financial and non-financial reports; - (b) the Head of the Internal Audit function, responsible for verifying that the Internal Control and Risk Management System is functioning and adequate and consistent with the SCIGR Guidelines defined by the Board of Directors; it should be noted that, with effect from 1 June 2022, the Head of the Internal Audit function also assumed the role of Head of the "Enterprise Risk Management" Function as ERM Director. - (c) the other roles and company functions involved in controls, in relation to the size, complexity and risk profile of the company (the Supervisory Body set up and operating pursuant to Italian Legislative Decree no. 231/2001, the Financial Reporting Manager and all personnel such as, for example, those involved occupational health and safety and environmental matters); - (d) the Board of Statutory Auditors, which supervises: (i) compliance and effectiveness of the Internal Control and Risk Management System, as well as of the Company's administrative and accounting system; (ii) the adequacy of the organisational structure; (iii) compliance with the laws and the Articles of Association as well as compliance with the principles of correct administration in the performance of corporate activities; as well as (iv) the methods for concretely implementing the corporate governance rules laid out in the Corporate Governance Code; - (e) the Directors and the control bodies of the Issuer's Subsidiaries, when present.